IRCAD/sight/libs/core/activity/README.md

 ### Activity builders

 - **ActivitySeries**: defines the default builder for the data ActivitySeries.
-- **ActivitySeriesInitData**: defines an activity builder which instanciates a new requirement if minOccurs and maxOccurs are set to 0.
+- **ActivitySeriesInitData**: defines an activity builder which instantiates a new requirement if minOccurs and maxOccurs are set to 0.

 ### Activity interfaces